There are two kinds of brining: wet and dry. As the title suggests, this piece is about wet brining.

 Refrigerator Space: Make sure you’ve got space in the fridge for your brine container.
 Not to give anything away, but you’re going to need it.

 Salt: Sorry to state the obvious, but make sure you have enough salt on hand.
 A large piece of meat will need a lot of salt, so check that box before you begin.
+There are many different types of salt, we recommend using a cheaper variety as the finer differences of more expensive salts will be wasted with a brine.

 Other Ingredients: You can absolutely throw other things into the brine for added flavor, like spices and fruit.
 We’ll get into that soon — just make sure to have them prepped in advance.